MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter codepush rollback -a <ownerName>/MyApp-iOS Production
 ```

-Executing this command has the effect of creating a new release for the deployment that includes the **exact same code and metadata** as the version prior to the latest one.
+Executing this command creates a new release for the deployment that includes the **exact same code and metadata** as the version prior to the latest one.
 For example, imagine that you released the following updates to your app:

 | Release | Description       | Mandatory |
 |---------|-------------------|-----------|